 Contraindications*: Not for use during pregnancy.

-In Traditional Chinese Medicine (TCM), cuscuta seeds are plants that belong to the 'Tonic herbs for Yang Deficiency' category.
+In Traditional Chinese Medicine (TCM), Tu Si Zi belongs to the 'Tonic herbs for Yang Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yang Tonics are generally used in combination with a small amount of Yin tonics.
 If Yin is deficient, neither Qi nor Yang herbs alone will be effective.
 The most common symptoms associated with Yang Deficiency are low libido and impotence.
 It is worth mentioning that another very effective remedy against Yang Deficiency is regular exercise.

-Furthermore cuscuta seeds are plants that are Warm in nature.
-This means that cuscuta seeds tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Tu Si Zi is Warm in nature.
+This means that Tu Si Zi tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition cuscuta seeds can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Tu Si Zi can help restore a harmonious balance between Yin and Yang.

-Cuscuta seeds also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like cuscuta seeds tend to slow down acute reactions and detoxify the body.
+Tu Si Zi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Tu Si Zi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such cuscuta seeds are thought to target the Spleen, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Tu Si Zi is thought to target the Kidney, the Liver and the Spleen.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Whey associated with dodder seed extract can serve as a promising alternative for the treatment of moderate-to-severe atopic dermatitis.1